 Patterson Silver Wolf currently serves as the director of the Community Academic Partnership on Addiction (CAPA) and is the chief research officer at the new CAPA Clinic, which offers an addiction outpatient treatment program in St. Louis City.
 The Clinic is incorporating and testing various performance-based practice technology tools to respond to the opioid epidemic and improve addiction treatment outcomes.
 He is leading a new technology start up, Takoda, that develops tech tools to measure and monitor treatment performance.

-Patterson Silver Wolf is a faculty scholar in the Washington University Institute for Public Health, a faculty affiliate in the Center for Violence and Injury Prevention, and serves as training faculty for two NIH- funded (T32) training programs at the Brown School, including the Transdisciplinary Training in Addictions Research program of the National Institute on Drug Abuse.
+Patterson Silver Wolf is co-director of the Collaboration on Race, Inequality, and Social Mobility in America at the Brown School's Center for Social Development, and he is a faculty scholar with Washington University's Institute for Public Health.
+He also serves as training faculty for two National Institutes of Health–funded (T32) training programs at the Brown School, including the Transdisciplinary Training in Addictions Research program of the National Institute on Drug Abuse.

 Enter the ID of news stories you need